awsdocs/amazon-connect-admin-guide/doc_source/configure-saml-with-aws-sso.md

 ## User Provisioning Types<a name="user-provisioning-types"></a>

 There are two user provisioning types you need to be aware of:
-+ **Preprovisioned users**: These users must already exist in the downstream SaaS application\.
-For instance, you may need to create SaaS users with the same subject as the AD users\.
++ **Pre\-provisioned users**: These users must already exist in the downstream SaaS application\.
+For example, you may need to create SaaS users with the same subject as the AD users\.
-+ **JIT users \(Just\-In\-Time\)**: These users do not necessarily exist in the downstream SaaS application, and will be provisioned/created/registered the first time the user federates\.
-You may need to enable JIT option in your SaaS application for the AD domain\.
++ **JIT users \(Just\-In\-Time\)**: These users do not necessarily exist in the downstream SaaS application, They are provisioned/created/registered the first time the user federates\.
+You may need to enable the JIT option in your SaaS application for the AD domain\.

+Amazon Connect implements pre\-provisioned users when SAML authentication is used\.
+You need to add the users to the Amazon Connect instance before they try to sign\-on\.
+AWS SSO provisioning depends on the IdP you're using:
++ If SSO or an external provider is your IdP, the pre\-provisioned users \(or manual entry\) model is used\.
++ If AD is your IdP, SSO JIT provisioning is used\.

+The system for cross\-domain identity management \(SCIM\) provisioning protocol is another option for supported external IdPs\.
+For more information, see [Manage Identities in AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-sso.html)\.

 ## Troubleshoot SSO Configuration<a name="troubleshooting-sso-configuration"></a>